mangar/aws_deploy/README.md

-## Contribute
+## TODO

-- Fork project
-- Add features
-- Run tests
-- Send pull request
+ - Show the version of the GEM (aws_deploy screen or specific URL)
+ - Open field for environments

 ## License